AriaWangXH/Coffee-Bean-Supplier-Recommender/README.md

   * Epic 1.
 Prepare the data for analysis.
     + Story 1.
 Scrape the data from CQI website with the reference code from [this GitHub repository](https://github.com/jldbc/coffee-quality-database).
     + Story 2.
 Clean the data and correct inconsistencies due to human recording.
+    + Stroy 3.
+Setting up RDS to query from the app
   * Epic 2.
 Conduct exploratory data analysis.
     + Story 1.
 Capture patterns within the data and have a basic idea of the key variables in the clustering analysis.
   * Epic 3.
 Develop and come up with the best clustering model.